Animikha/terraform-gcp-cloudrun-platform/README.md

 ---

 ## Purpose of the Project

-This project was created to demonstrate a **production-style DevOps workflow** including:
+The goal of this project is to provide a fully reproducible template for an end-to-end DevOps workflow, starting from provisioning Google Cloud Platform (GCP) infrastructure to deploying containerized microservices on top of that infrastructure, with minimal manual intervention.
+It includes:

 * Infrastructure as Code
 * CI/CD automation